Dark Energy Survey Year 3 results: imprints of cosmic voids and superclusters in the Planck CMB lensing map: Introduction

-Based on spectroscopic data, the results from BOSS $\times$ \emph{Planck} cross-correlations were generally consistent with the expectations from the standard $\Lambda$-Cold Dark Matter ($\Lambda$CDM) model.
-However, recent CMB lensing measurements using photometric galaxy redshifts from the Dark Energy Survey \citep[DES,][]{DES_review} Year 1 (Y1) data set (1,300 deg$^{2}$) by \cite{Vielzeuf2019} reported a lensing amplitude parameter $A_{\kappa}=\kappa_{\scaleto{\rm DES}{4pt}}/\kappa_{\scaleto{\rm MICE}{4pt}}\approx0.72\pm0.17$, implying about $20\%$ lower-than-expected signals.
+Based on spectroscopic datasets, the cross-correlation results from BOSS voids $\times$ \emph{Planck} CMB lensing were generally consistent with expectations from the standard $\Lambda$-Cold Dark Matter ($\Lambda$CDM) model.
+However, more recent voids $\times$ CMB lensing measurements using photometric galaxy redshifts from the Dark Energy Survey \citep[DES,][]{DES_review} Year 1 (Y1) data set (1,300 deg$^{2}$) by \cite{Vielzeuf2019} reported a lensing amplitude parameter $A_{\kappa}=\kappa_{\scaleto{\rm DES}{4pt}}/\kappa_{\scaleto{\rm MICE}{4pt}}\approx0.72\pm0.17$, implying about $20\%$ lower-than-expected signals.
 However, this finding depended slightly on the specific void population and analysis method considered, and the observed deviations from the expected $A_{\kappa}\approx1$ were not highly significant and thus no important anomaly was reported.
 A similar CMB lensing analysis by \cite{Hang2021} also showed approximately $20\%$ weaker signals than expected, using a combination of voids and superclusters detected from the Dark Energy Spectroscopic Instrument \citep[DESI,][]{DESI} Legacy \emph{Imaging} Survey \citep[DESI-LS,][]{Dey2019} photo-$z$ data set (17,700 deg$^{2}$).
 We note that, while these DES Y1 and DESI-LS findings look generally consistent, differences in cosmological parameters in the simulation analyses and different void/supercluster finding strategies make the detailed comparisons challenging.